bolmstedt/advent-of-code-python/README.md

 # Solutions for Advent of Code

-Either run `python main.py` to solve all days, or `python main.py YYYY:DD` to solve a specific day.
+Either run `poetry run solve all` to solve all days, or `poetry run solve YYYY:DD` to solve a specific day.